Robust Mangrovegoby, Acentrogobius janthinopterus (Bleeker 1852)

 Summary:

-A pale greyish to light brown goby with brown mottled back, five brown blotches or clusters of smaller spots in a row along the midside, and scattered iridescent green flecks and a submarginal dark band on the caudal fin.
+A pale greyish to light brown goby with a brown mottled back, a row of five brown blotches or clusters of smaller spots along the midside, scattered iridescent green flecks and a submarginal dark band on the caudal fin.
+Males have elongate, filamentous spines in the first dorsal fin.

 Cite this page as: